 After being infected with the hepatitis C virus for over 30 years, she was CURED in May of 2016.
 Compelled to learn who she would be without hepatitis C, she set out on a solo cross-country camping trip in June of 2016, to raise awareness and to learn about how communities are coping with the hepatitis C epidemic.

-The organization purchased a used Airstream now known as Livvy, the HepCarestream and in January 2018 Jennifer moved in.
-Over the next 3 years she will take the HepCarestream into 13 rural counties, understanding that culturally sensitive and community specific support toward HCV elimination can really only be cultivated from within a community.
+The organization purchased a used Airstream now known as the HepCarestream and in January 2018 Jennifer set out to take the ECHO learning opportunity into 13 rural Northern California counties, understanding that culturally sensitive and community specific support toward HCV elimination can really only be cultivated from within a community.

 HepCarestream is a nurse run company working to end the hepatitis C epidemic through empathetic advocacy, education, and presence in medically underserved areas.